coder-hxl/x-crawl/publish/README.md

 The res you get will be an array of objects.

-**3. CrawlFileConfigObject**
+More configuration options can view [CrawlFileDetailTargetConfig](#CrawlFileDetailTargetConfig).

-For more configuration options of CrawlFileConfigObject, please refer to [CrawlFileConfigObject](#CrawlFileConfigObject) .
+**3. CrawlFileAdvancedConfig**

-If you want to crawl multiple data, and the request configuration (storeDir, proxy, retry, etc.) does not want to be written repeatedly, and you need interval time, etc., you can try this way of writing:
+This is an advanced configuration, targets is a mixed target array configuration. if you want to crawl multiple data, and the request configuration (storeDir, proxy, retry, etc.) does not want to be written repeatedly, and you need interval time, etc., you can try this way of writing:

 ```js
 import xCrawl from 'x-crawl'